9 FAM 302.5

 (1) (U) Waiver Applications Submitted Directly to DHS: Instruct ineligible applicants to file their Form I-601, Application for Waiver of Ground of Ineligibility, with USCIS per the USCIS Form I-601 instructions.
 If the applicant also requires Form I-212, they must submit it simultaneously with the Form I-601.
 Approved I-601 waivers on behalf of applicants who obtain LPR status on a conditional basis under INA 216 automatically terminate concurrently with the termination of such status, and separate notification of termination of the waiver is not required when the applicant is notified of the termination of residence under INA 216.

-(2) (U) Your Responsibility: You must interview the applicant to establish that the finding of ineligibility is fully in accord with law and regulations and that any necessary qualifying relationship exists.
-Your case notes should clearly and thoroughly document the factual findings that support each element of the ineligibility so USCIS will have available the information required to adjudicate Form I-601.
+(2) (U) Your Responsibility: Interview the applicant to establish that the finding of ineligibility is fully in accord with law and regulations and that any necessary qualifying relationship exists.
+Your case notes should clearly and thoroughly document the findings that support each element of the ineligibility so USCIS will have available the information required to adjudicate Form I-601.

 (3) (U) Notating DHS Waiver Action:

 (a) (U) The Visa Office will collect waiver decisions from USCIS monthly through a Tableau server and post the decisions in SharePoint at: Ineligibility Waiver Report.
-You must make a case note indicating the date USCIS’s decision as reflected on the website, the grounds of ineligibility waived and the month/year of the file that contained the waiver information.
+Make a case note indicating the date USCIS’s decision as reflected on the website, the grounds of ineligibility waived and the month/year of the file that contained the waiver information.

-(b) (U) If the applicant filed Form DS-260, Online Application for Immigrant Visa and Alien Registration, you should note DHS’s waiver approval on the Online IV Application Report using the “Add Remarks” function at the top of the Report.
-You must also note “212(a)(3)(D)(iv)” using the “Annotations” button on the “Visa Info” tab in IVO.
+(b) (U) If the applicant filed Form DS-260, Online Application for Immigrant Visa and Alien Registration, note DHS’s waiver approval on the Online IV Application Report using the “Add Remarks” function at the top of the Report.
+Also note “212(a)(3)(D)(iv)” using the “Annotations” button on the “Visa Info” tab in IVO.
 Consular sections will not receive a physical copy of the approval record nor is there a need to scan any related documents.

 9 FAM 302.5-6(D)(2) (U) Waivers for Nonimmigrants